Interview-Based Tasks: Learning from Leonardo DiCaprio

 Passion on a subject changes how participants invest in usability test tasks.
 That change can have profound effects on the results and the recommendations produced by the team.

-One of our first attempts at countering the effects of DiCaprio tasks was to ask participants to role play.
-Role playing is a time-tested psychological technique to put people into a more conducive context to gain the information you need.
+One of our first attempts at countering the effects of DiCaprio tasks was to ask participants to role-play.
+Role-playing is a time-tested psychological technique that puts people into a more conducive context, gaining the information you really need.

 For example, we wouldn’t just ask our participants to find the cheapest hotel on the monorail.
 We’d first explain how we wanted them to pretend they had a family with a six-year-old who loved trains.
 Then we told them we wanted to pretend they were planning a trip to Disney for the kid’s birthday.
 Finally, we said that staying at a hotel on the monorail would be a real treat for the train-loving kid and was the desired outcome.

-We were quick to see that people who had passion for the tasks behaved quite differently than those that didn’t.
-People with passion demanded more from the content on the site.
+We were quick to see that people who were passionate about the subject behaved quite differently than those that were not.
+The passionate people demanded more from the content on the site.
 They came to the task with more background and they wanted to see more to arrive at the right outcome.